chimay/wheel/README.md

 as a starting point.

 # Bindings
-## Wiki

 For a thorough list of bindings, see
 [the bingings page](https://github.com/chimay/wheel/wiki/bindings)
 in the wiki.

-## Menus

-In the help submenu of the main or meta menu, you have access to :

-- the list of current wheel mappings
-- the list of available mappings

 ## Frequently used functions